Git-I985/Git-1985.github.io/README.md

 # Pure JS calculator web app
-Small, simple pet project to explore new js features and practise clean code (no :))
+Small and simple pet project to explore new js features, and practise clean code (no :))

 ## Future
 * Theming